30 Fresh Corn Recipes (+ Produce Guide)

 There are two main ways to cook corn on the cob — boiling and grilling.

+Not sure what to do with fresh corn?
 Corn is so versatile, and works beautifully in both sweet and savory dishes.
-This round up of delicious corn recipes includes Mexican sweet corn cake, street corn, corn chowder and corn salsa.
+This roundup of delicious corn recipes includes Mexican sweet corn cake, street corn, corn chowder and corn salsa.

-I hope these recipes show you how to eat corn in exciting new ways this summer!
+I hope these recipes inspire you to enjoy corn in exciting new ways this summer!

 Black Bean Corn Salsa